LongTran112/SpringBoot-Autoscale/README.md

 # Spring Boot Application Autoscale with Kubernetes Deployment

-This project demonstrates a Spring Boot application designed for deployment on Kubernetes with autoscaling, monitoring, and CI/CD integration.
+This project demonstrates a Spring Boot application designed for deployment on Kubernetes with autoscaling, monitoring, and CI/CD integration as part of Cloud Computing course from Hochschule Fulda.

 ## Features